ajgappmark/2014-spring-si-cpsc120/week-6/readme.md

 ## Instructions

 - Once again, today's exercise is also today's lab.
-Please make sure to let the professor see your code before you submit it, so he can check you off.
+Please make sure to let the professor see your code (and show him that it works correctly) before you submit it, so he can check you off.

 - For each of the files, before turning it in, make sure to add a comment at the top containing

 0. Your name
 0. The week ("week 6" today)
 0. The name of the program (preferably either the name of the section the file corresponds to below, or same as the filename except without the ".cpp" at the end)